mjordan/islandora_feeds/README.md

 Once you have configured the importer, you're ready to import your source content like you would using any other Feeds importer.

-### Generating a schema from your content type and using the XML Forms Builder
+### Generating an XML Forms definition file and XSD Schema from your content type

-If you want to create add/edit forms for your objects using the Islandora XML Forms Builder, you will need to generate a schema.
-You can do this by going to Structure > [your content type] > edit > Islandora Feeds Schema.
-Simply copy the schema into a file (ending in .xsd) in the Islandora XML Form Builder's 'schema' directory so the Forms Builder can access it.
-Every time you add or remove a field from your content type, you should regenerate the schema and update its .xsd file.
+If you want to create add/edit forms for your objects using the Islandora XML Forms Builder, you can use an auto-generated form definition file.
+You can do this by going to Structure > [your content type] > edit > Islandora Feeds.
+Simply copy the form schema into a file (ending in .xml) and upload it into the Form Builder.
+You can also dowload an XSD  Schema for your content typ on this page.

 ## Notes